Data Feed Optimization for Google Shopping

 Enable Product Listing Ads

-Go to Google Merchant Center: Adwords Settings and follow the steps in the wizard to set up a default campaign.
+Go to the GMA Adwords Settings page and follow the steps in the wizard to set up a default campaign.
 You can set your daily budget to $1.00 and default bid to $0.01 while you learn how it works.

 Starting Out Small